 The Travel Collection: A Guide to New York

-Ok, this last one might be a bit of an exaggeration, but New York is possibly the most well known city in the United States, and arguably, in the world.
+New York City is possibly the most well known city in the United States, and arguably, in the world.
 With well over 24,000 eating establishments, 100 museums, the Statue of Liberty, the Empire State Building, Times Square... it takes a lot of time and effort to really see all of NYC.
 But luckily for you, we've rounded up a few suggestions to get you started.

 For the Inner Drama Queen

-Broadway is honestly a life-changing experience!
-I'm not sure if it's the energy of the crowd, the inevitable connection you feel with the characters or maybe just the incredible charisma and originality of each story, but seeing a Broadway show on stage is worth it!
+Broadway is a life-changing experience.
+Perhaps it's the energy of the crowd, the inevitable connection you feel with the characters or maybe just the incredible charisma and originality of each story, but seeing a Broadway show on stage is worth it.

-I know I just said it's "worth it" and some of you immediately jumped on the bandwagon - and when you looked up the price of the Broadway show ticket, you almost had a panic attack.
+Some of you immediately jumped on the Broadway bandwagon and when you looked up the price of the Broadway show ticket, you almost had a panic attack.
 Not to worry, there a few different resources and websites you can use to find discount tickets.